Testing Packages

 Boxstarter tests Chocolatey packages by deploying and installing the package to one or more deployment targets.
 The deployment options include settings that control what computers to use to test the packages, the credentials to use, VM checkpoints to restore as well as NuGet feed and API key for publishing successful packages.

-To read the current settings for these options, use
+To read the current settings for these options, use Get-BoxstarterDeploymentOptions

 .
-To set these options use
+To set these options use Set-BoxstarterDeploymentOptions

 .

-NuGet feed, they will publish to the mywackyfeed on myget.org using API
+and are not associated with a NuGet feed, they will publish to the mywackyfeed on myget.org using API Key 5cbc38d9-1a94-430d-8361-685a9080a6b8.

-Currently the available Boxstarter VM providers are Azure and HyperV.
+Currently, the available Boxstarter VM providers are Azure and HyperV.
 Any VM regardless of hypervisor implementation can be used by passing in the names of the computers as the deployment targets.
 However, use of Boxstarter VM providers are necessary in order to take advantage of checkpoints.

 The default deployment options deploy locally using the credentials of the current user and publish to the public Chocolatey community feed.

-can be published to different feeds.
-The NuGet feed and API Key configured
+Individual packages in a Boxstarter repository can be published to different feeds.
+The NuGet feed and API Key configured using Set-BoxstarterDeploymentOptions

-has not been individually assigned to its own feed.
+are default settings used if a package has not been individually assigned to its own feed.

 To assign a package to an individual feed, use Set-BoxstarterPackageNugetFeed